Product Discovery Techniques: Methods, Frameworks, and Tools

 Teams appreciate the real-time collaboration feature, which allows them to tweak and iterate designs instantly.
 And developers appreciate the built-in specs and assets.

 With Figma, you can validate ideas quickly without writing a single line of code.
+This tool gives you a quick way to turn concepts into something users can interact with and give you feedback on.

-4. Optimal Workshop for User Testing
+4. Optimal Workshop for user testing

 Unlike Figma, which is broader and more visual, Optimal Workshop specializes in user research techniques.
 Card sorting and tree testing are two of its core features.

 This tool offers detailed analysis and visual reports to act on the results confidently.
-It helps your designers refine information architecture and developers optimize user flows.
+It helps your designers refine information architecture, and developers optimize user flows.

 Product discovery sounds straightforward in theory — talk to users, test ideas, and refine your product.
 Easy, right?
 But in reality, you’re likely to encounter at least some of the following challenges: